lukaemon/seed/project/finetune_t5_hello_world/README.md

   - Eye ball few examples.
   - Do the task by yourself to get a sense of what you are going to ask the model to do.
   - Simple statistics on the dataset, such as token length distribution, token frequency, etc.
+- `wandb` is a great tool for organizing different experiments.
+- [Fire](https://github.com/google/python-fire) is great at reducing boilerplate argparse code.

 ## Trigger
 - Push training hardware utilization